 - The full amount of any offered Federal Direct Subsidized loan must be accepted before any amount of Federal Direct Unsubsidized loan can be accepted.
 The subsidized loan is need-based and more beneficial.

 - All aid is generally split in half between the fall and spring semesters.
 A request can be submitted to SFS to receive more than half of your Federal Direct Student loan in one semester if you plan to graduate after the fall semester or have extenuating circumstances.

 - If you have been offered grants, scholarships, and/or an amount of UVM Need-Based Gift Aid, these will automatically be accepted for you since they do not need to be repaid.

 VSAC grants (Vermont state grants)

 - A separate application is required.
-If enrollment and grant amounts have been verified prior to the release of your financial aid award offer, the VSAC grant will be listed as "estimated" in your award.
+If enrollment and grant amounts have been verified prior to the release of your financial aid offer, the VSAC grant will be listed as "estimated" in your award.